dektlong/dekt-devx-demo/README.md

 ## Installation

 ### Create clusters

 ```
-./builder.sh create-clusters
+./builder.sh create-clusters all
 ```
-  *Note: this process make take 15-20min, depends on your k8s providers of choice*
+  this process make take 15-20min, depends on your k8s providers of choice*

+Note: you can create only the view,dev and stage clusters using ```create-clusters devstage```

 ### Install demo components
 ```
-./builder.sh install-demo
+./builder.sh install all
 ```
+  Note: you can install portions of the demo using ```install devstage``` and add ```install-prod``` option

 This scripts automated the following:

 - Set k8s contexts and verify clusters created successfully